hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

     * Suggestions from the speaker
       * You really need people who truly love data to work on data work (I agree with her!)
       * When you are going to throw away the data, create the data summary so that later you can still build the model based on it

+ * <b>Social Engineering - How to Un Work Job</b>: https://www.youtube.com/watch?v=7BmBiWbQO2o&index=2&list=PL9fPq3eQfaaBgh8PZgxzgG1Coj-ocPQ7t
+   * I agree what he said, you need to look at the bigger picture, about how people think and how you can change the way they think.
+This applies to not only SE, but also many other areas when we are working or studying, good or bad, so many areas.
+I need to come up with more ideas about how to influence the way people think along the time
+   * He also mentioned how people such as spies unwork the job and create troubles.
+It just recalled my recent meories! some people are not hard working in the workplace, not talented to do a good job but they will do many things to unwork others' job, they don't really need to be spies.
+The person in my team had a PhD degree in crimilogy and he was focusing on social engineering.
+The more I learned about SE, the more I realized how did this person create troubles in my work and even try to manipulate people.
+About unwork part, what this person did are just similar to what the speaker talked here.
+I'm still very cautious, and will never hesitate to communicate to the management team.

 * Learn it, Just Out of Curiosity
   * https://www.youtube.com/watch?v=S9MxbC0PO10